 Ms. Garrett serves as a board member and a member of the audit committee of Hillrom Corporation, (NYSE: HRC), a global medical technology company.
-Recently, she joined the Danbury Hospital board and is a member of the strategic planning committee for the Nuvance Health Network.
+She is a member of the Danbury and New Milford Hospital board and is a member of the strategic planning committee and the technology committee for the Nuvance Health Network.
 Ms. Garrett is the President of M. Power Coaching and Consulting, LLC focused on developing executive leaders and helping organizations align brand and culture, customer experience and employee engagement for positive impact on business vitality and growth.
 She is an active mentor in W.O.M.E.N. in America, a professional development group aimed at advancing promising professional women.
 Ms. Garrett has extensive experience in the technology industry, including digital transformation, big data and cognitive analytics, cybersecurity and cloud computing.
 She holds a patent for her work in speech recognition.
 Ms. Garrett's broad international background, including Europe and emerging markets in Asia and Africa, marketing expertise and business leadership experience, make her a valuable member of our Board.

-Dr. James W. Schmotter
+Dr. James W. Schmotte